Cadishead & Little Woolden Moss

 About the reserve

-Anyone who wishes to see the damage that peat extraction has caused to our mosslands should visit Cadishead and Little Woolden Moss in Salford, one of the few remaining fragments of the Chat Moss mosslands.
+Anyone who wishes to see the damage that peat extraction has caused to our lowland peatlands should visit Cadishead and Little Woolden Moss in Salford, one of the few remaining fragments of the Chat Moss peatlands.
 Standing right across from each other, one reserve stands in stark contrast to another.

 With our help, both Cadishead and Little Woolden Moss are bursting back into life.
-Brown hares are regularly seen bounding across the reserves or hunkering down to nibble on vegetation.
-There is evidence of roe deer, and lifelong resident and birder, David Steel, has recorded more than 100 species of bird including rarities like the weird and wonderful stone curlew.
+There is evidence of roe deer visiting the sites, and lifelong resident and birder, David Steel, has recorded more than 100 species of bird including rarities like the weird and wonderful stone curlew.